ionic-team/stencil-site/docs/config/dev-server.md

 By default, when dev server is started the local dev URL is opened in your default browser.
 However, to prevent this URL to be opened change this value to `false`.

+### `pingRoute`

+**Optional**

+**Type: `string | null`**

+**Default: `/ping`**

+Route to be registered on the dev server that will respond with a 200 OK response once the Stencil build has completed.
+The Stencil dev server will "spin up" before the build process has completed, which can cause issues with processes that rely on the compiled and served output (like E2E testing).
+This route provides a way for these processes to know when the build has finished and is ready to be accessed.

+If set to `null`, no route will be registered.

 ### `port`

 **Optional**